 There shall be only one SCTP associations established between one gNB-CU and gNB-DU pair.

+Editor’s note: It is FFS if multiple SCTP associations between gNB-CU and gNB-DU should be allowed.

 The gNB-DU shall establish the SCTP association.
 The SCTP Destination Port number value assigned by IANA to be used for F1AP is 38472.

 Within the SCTP association established between one gNB-CU gNB-DU pair: